mpytechnologies12/30DaysOfLearning/FrontEnd Developer.md

 2) Goal is to develop web application using the above suggested technologies - you are requested to review the GitHub invitation along with readme file for instruction.

-3) Complete the application form (UI + backend development) in next 30 days at max.
+3) Complete the application form (UI) in next 30 days at max.
  	- [ ] https://github.com/mpytechnologies12/30DaysOfLearning/blob/main/Application%20Form%20Version%201.5.doc

 5) You would be learning or developing the application form on personal PC for next 30 days.